Book Authors and Book Editors

 - Nursing Education

-Now that you are ready to write and submit your proposal, download and fill out the proposal and send the completed form to our proposal mailbox including the following details in the subject line of your email:
+Now that you have decided to partner with Elsevier, the next step is to create a proposal.
+Download and fill out the proposal and send the completed form to our proposal mailbox including the following details in the subject line of your email:

 - Proposal in [subject area] / [author name: working title]